Menu

 Year 6 Staff

-Teachers: Miss Hartshorne (Monday - Wednesday)
+Teachers: Miss Hartshorne (Monday - Thursday)

-Mrs Valentine (Thursday/Friday)
+Mrs Valentine (Thursday & Friday)

-Teaching Assistants: Mrs Talbot (Monday - Wednesday)
+Support staff: Mrs Talbot (Monday - Wednesday)

 Mrs Lindsay (Thursday/Friday)